I have this for breakfast quite often. I never get tired of it because I change up the toppings. It's also great as a quick snack!

 There are lots of choices here: soy milk, rice milk, nut milk, and oat milk to name a few.
 Choose your favorite.
 I like unsweetened almond milk best.

-You can make a pretty tasty breakfast with just oats, sweetener, and plant milk.
+You can make a pretty tasty breakfast with just oats, sweetener, and plant-based milk.
 But if you want to take it to the next level here are a few things you could add:

 - Spices (cinnamon, cocoa powder, allspice, nutmeg, ground cloves)